WWE Rumors: Major Women’s Heel Turn Coming For ‘Monday Night Raw’ Brand

 That brought out Nia Jax to kill everybody and then leave as Alexa Bliss watched on.
 Also on the women’s roster on Monday Night Raw are Emma and Dana Brooke, who look like they will feud with each other.

-According to Sportskeeda, it looks like the Sasha Banks heel turn will come this summer but the match with Bayley won’t happen until SummerSlam in August.
+According to Sportskeeda, it looks like the Sasha Banks heel turn will come this summer, but the match with Bayley won’t happen until SummerSlam in August.
 Until then, Bayley will defend her title against Alexa Bliss and Nia Jax.

 From the look of it, the feuds coming out of the WWE roster shakeup for the women will start out with Emma vs. Dana Brooke, Alexa Bliss vs. Mickey James, and Alexa Bliss vs. Sasha Banks, with them all vying for a spot at contending for Bayley’s women’s title.

-For fans who have followed the careers of Sasha Banks and Bayley for long, the two had one of the best feuds in NXT before Sasha moved up to the WWE main roster.
+For fans who have followed the careers of Sasha Banks and Bayley, the two had one of the best feuds in NXT before Sasha moved up to the WWE main roster.
 Their 2015 match at NXT TakeOver: Respect saw the two win the WWE Match of the Year award.

 Sasha Banks was a villain for almost her entire tenure in NXT and was one of the best villains on the roster, male or female.
 However, when Banks made her WWE main roster debut, the fans were completely behind her over Charlotte Flair and she remained a face ever since her call-up.